 - The pumps require consistent high volumes of water and air, and at sufficient pressure to push the grout up to 300 m without having it set in the pipe.
 Double-shifting activities benefited from a general hand familiar with the site available to support the grouting team.
 This role was to troubleshoot and facilitate effective changes quickly arising from changes in mining activities or breakdown of support equipment and services.

-- Full time availability of an IT was required.
+- Full time availability of IT support was required.

 - Full time availability of a drill rig was critical, particularly on double shift.
 On single shift, drilling was achieved on night shift.